 (III) For proposed subdivisions or other developments with more than five single family dwellings or equivalent flows, the agent will determine sewerage availability.

 (B) Legal availability.
-A sewerage system is deemed legally available if the system is not under a department connection permit moratorium and the sewerage system owner is willing or obligated to provide sewer service.
+A sewerage system is deemed legally available if the system is not under a DEQ connection permit moratorium and the sewerage system owner is willing or obligated to provide sewer service.

 (5) Permit effective dates.
 A permit issued for construction of a system pursuant to this rule is effective for one year from the date of issuance.
 After a system has been installed pursuant to the permit and a Certificate of Satisfactory Completion has been issued for the installation, conditions specified in the Certificate of Satisfactory Completion continue in force as long as the system is in use.